metamath/lamp-guide/docs/index.md

 expansion of a symbol in the goal.
 Instead of typing it all in, we'll use the "duplicate" command to get us started:

-> Select the checkbox to the left of the new statement
+> Select the checkbox to the left of the new step
 > `|- ( 3 + 1 ) = ( ( 2 + 1 ) + 1 )`
 > and press the "duplicate" icon (double circles behind a "+").
-> This will create a duplicate statement below the current one.
+> This will create a duplicate step below the current one.
 > Click on the new statement text, and change `( 3 + 1 )` to 4; once you have
 > `|- 4 = ( ( 2 + 1 ) + 1 )`
 > press Enter (Return).
-> Press unify, which will produce a green checkmark next to all the statements
+> Press unify, which will produce a green checkmark next to all the steps
-> except our final `2p2e4` statement.
+> except our final `2p2e4` step.

 #### Expanding the meaning of ( 2 + 2 )